 The winter solstice is often called midwinter, the longest night, or the shortest day.
 It refers to a moment in time in which the period of daylight is at its shortest.
 The word solstice actually derives from the Latin word solstitium, which translates as “the apparent standing still of the sun.”
-This year, it occurs at 10:19 pm CST on December 21.
+In 2022, it occurs at 3:47 pm CST on December 21.

 When the December solstice takes place, the sun is exactly overhead at the Tropic of Capricorn.
 This always takes place between December 20 and 23.
 On this day, the North Pole is tilted farthest away from the sun and is engulfed by continuous darkness or twilight.

 Because of the 23.5 degree tilt of the earth’s axis of rotation, the winter solstice occurs in December in the Northern Hemisphere.
 The seasons are determined by the tilt of the earth’s axis, not the distance from the sun.
 The earth’s orbit around the sun isn’t a perfect circle, but rather elliptical.
 The sun and the earth are actually closer together in winter.
 The precise time they are closest–called Perihelion–occurs in January, while Aphelion, when the earth is farthest from the sun, occurs in July.

 The seasons are the opposite in the Southern Hemisphere.
 In 2022, their summer solstice will be on December 21.
 It is thus the longest period of daylight of the year for them.